-Lead Nurturing: Market to personality and behavior, not job title
+Lead Nurturing based on personality and behavior, not job title

 In my most recent research project, the MarketingSherpa 2012 Executive Guide to Marketing Personnel, we identified key behavioral and motivational differences between marketing specialists.
 Much of what we learned applies beyond HR and can improve your lead nurturing and sales efforts.

 The key to navigating your way to a sales-ready lead is navigating through individual personalities.
 When you apply the human touch, you must establish credibility and, essentially, establish and manage relationships with many different people at many different levels in an organization.